awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 **Note**
 If prompted, grant permission to create the [Greengrass service role](service-role.md) and associate it with your AWS account in the current AWS Region\.
 This role allows AWS IoT Greengrass to access your resources in AWS services\.
 Only one Greengrass service role is required per AWS account, but it must be associated with your AWS account in each AWS Region where you use AWS IoT Greengrass\.

-    The **Deployments** page shows the deployment time stamp, version ID, and status\.
+    The **Deployments** page shows the deployment timestamp, version ID, and status\.
 When completed, the status displayed for the deployment should be **Successfully completed**\.
 ![\[The Deployments page with a successful deployment status highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-dlc-inference/gg-ml2-successful-deployment.png)

    For troubleshooting help, see [Troubleshooting AWS IoT Greengrass](gg-troubleshooting.md)\.